 - Second track: service by cash portfolio all the way.

 In this example, suppose the income requirement is $5k today.
 It is realistic for a couple retiring today, with Full Retirement Sum to get at least $2k a month.

 So $2k will come from the first track, $3k will come from the second track.

-In the illustration above, I have provided initial safe withdrawal rate for money that need to last for 20 years and 55 years.
+In the illustration above, I have provided an initial safe withdrawal rate for money that needs to last for 20 years and 55 years.

 - First track: will need ($2,000 x 12)/0.05 = $480,000

 - Second track: will need ($3,000 x 12)/0.028 = $1,285,714

 You will then need to present value this $1.77 mil to today’s value based on your investment rate of return.

 But I think you roughly get the idea (if you are not sure, leave in the comment below)